-While in charge of the computer room, Delek Yangdron designed the nuns’ yearly magazine and helped a senior Dolma Ling teacher with design for his book on full ordination for nuns.
+While in charge of the computer room, Delek Yangdron designed the nuns’ yearly magazine and helped a senior Dolma Ling teacher with the design for his book on full ordination for nuns.

 While Delek Yangdron worked in the computer room, she learned Final Cut Pro video editing software and videography.
 The nunnery established a media section under her supervision.
-Along with documenting activities, the media section also makes staff and nuns’ ID cards for Dolma Ling and Shugsep, burns CDs and DVDs, and copies Buddhist teachings on to MP3s for the nuns.
+Along with documenting activities, the media section also makes staff and nuns’ ID cards for Dolma Ling and Shugsep nunneries, burns CDs and DVDs, and copies Buddhist teachings on to MP3s for the nuns.

 In 2010, Delek Yangdron made a short video of the month-long Jang Gonchoe debate session at Dolma Ling.
 Many nuns bought the video and sent it to their families in Tibet, who were happy to see the nuns doing so well in their Buddhist studies.
 The nuns there were encouraged that a nun had made the video herself.